armbrustlab/MarPRISM/README.md

       - Example DataFrame: `exampleDataset.csv`

      - **Output:**
-       - To check that your Jupyter Notebook is working correctly, if testTranscriptomes.csv is used as input, your output `exampleDataset_trophicPredictions.csv` should match `exampleDataset_trophicPredictions_marPRISM.csv`.
+       - To check that your Jupyter Notebook is working correctly, if testTranscriptomes.csv is used as input, your output `exampleDataset_trophicPredictions.csv` should match `exampleDataset_trophicPredictions_toCompare.csv`.

 13. **Deactivate the Conda environment for MarPRISM**
     ```bash